jrs-coding-school/mysql-camp/index.md

 # MySQL Camp

+## Learning Objectives

+In this course we will:

+- Define how a database is organized using a relational model.
+- Discuss the advantages of a relational database management system (RDBMS).
+- Explain the basics behind using SQL to manipulate data.
+- Provide an overview of the various MySQL components including
+  - MySQL database server
+  - SQL Workbench client
+  - mysql console application/client
+- Use the mysql console application  to connect to the MySQL database server and immediately begin creating databases, building tables, and working with data types.

 ## Introduction

-In this course we will define how a database is organized using a relational model.
-We will discuss the advantages of a relational database management system (RDBMS).
-We will explain the basics behind using SQL to manipulate data.
-An overview of the various MySQL components will be provided including the MySQL server, SQL Workbench, and the mysql console application.
-We will learn about how to use a terminal application to connect to the MySQL database server and immediately begin creating databases, building tables, and working with data types.

 - MySQL is an open source SQL database management system, supported by Oracle.
 You can download it and use it for free.
+- A MySQL database server contains many databases.
+Each database contains many tables.
+Each table contains many rows which hold the data for an application.
 - A database contains structured data.
 The data is stored in separate tables.
 The data in one tables may have a formal relationship to some data in another table.
 - You can establish the rules around the relationships between two tables.
 The database will enforce these rules to help prevent inconsistent, duplicate, missing information.
 - Example:  A row of data within the **person** table can have 0, 1 or several corresponding phone numbers in the **phone** table.
 If you have a record in the **phone** table than you must have a corresponding record for the person in the **person** table.